 The two women prepare and make turkish ravioli together with people with different cultural backgrounds who participated in the event.
 Both women are leaders of the event because of their knowledge behind "Manti" making; they talk about manti and teach others how to make.

 Observations include turkish women asking guests to wash their hands, take off their shoes, offering them tea to drink.

 Manti is a traditional turkish dish with many preparations behind, a social event between Turkish women who come together once and then to make manti all day long.
-The women do this at home.
+Its a domesticated practise.
 Men are not allowed to be part because of religious purposes of men and women not being allowed to stay in the same place when women comfortably make ravioli without their headcovers.